 ELN 229 Industrial Electronics 3 3 4

-Prerec quisite s: None

--

 This course covers semiconductor devices used in industrial applications.
 Topics include the basic theory, application, and operating characteristics of semiconductor devices.
 Upon completion, student should be able to construct and/or troubleshoot these devices for proper operation in an industrial electronic circuit.